marcoscurvello/dotfiles/README.md

 # 2. Navigate to dotfiles directory
 cd ~/.dotfiles

-# 3. Run the installation
+# 3. Run the FULL setup script (not just ./install)
-./install
+./setup
 ```

+> **Note** : Running `./setup` will install Homebrew, all packages, and configure your environment.
+You can also run `./install` after modifying any configuration files to update symlinks without reinstalling everything.

 ## 📋 What Gets Installed